matloff/fasteR/README.md

 latter two are extremely powerful, and will be the subjects of future lessons, but for now we'll concentrate on the base.

-As our example here, we'll use a dataset I compiled on programmers and engineers, from the US 2000 census.
+As our example here, we'll use a dataset I compiled on Silicon Valley programmers and engineers, from the US 2000 census.
 Let's read in the data and take a look at the first records:

 ``` r
 > pe <- read.table('https://raw.githubusercontent.com/matloff/polyreg/master/data/prgeng.txt',header=TRUE)